 Supporting Transitional Age Youth

 Combining Housing Education and Skills for Students.
-A transitional 12-24 month program for 18-24-year-old men.
+A transitional 12-24 month program for 18-24-year-olds.
 Residents attend college, trade school, or complete a high school diploma/GED requirements.
 Many of our residents were in the foster care system and do not have help navigating the education system.
 Our case managers help them set personal goals and connect them to appropriate resources.

 Helping College Students